Reuh/anselme/LANGUAGE.md

 `type(v)`: return v's type

 `is a(v, type or annotation)`: check if v is of a certain type or annotation

+`constant(v)`: create a constant copy of v and returns it.
+The resulting value is immutable, even if it contains mutable types (will raise an error if you try to change it).

 #### Built-in variables